dgurudot/tg/alpaca-paper.md

  - 1: Extended hours are not supported.
  - 2: Number of symbols are limited to 30.
  - 3: Net Change and Volume information not available.
 Position cards would not show Red or Green color.
  - 4: Account activity is not available.
 Orders and Positions are not updated immediately after completion on Pro Order screen.
+Enable "Auto Refresh" for automated periodic delayed update of positions and orders.